line/line-bot-sdk-ruby/CONTRIBUTING.md

 ## Development
 ### Install dependencies
-Run `bundle install` to install all dependencies.
+Run `bundle install` to install all dependencies for development.

+### Understand the project structure
+The project structure is as follows:
+- `lib`: The main library code.
+- `sig`: The RBS code.
+- `sig-vendor`: The RBS code outside this repository.
+- `spec`: The test code.
+- `examples`: Example projects that use the library.
+- `generator`: The code generator for the library.

 ### Edit pebble template
 Almost all code are generated with [pebble template](https://pebbletemplates.io/), based on [line-openapi](https://github.com/line/line-openapi)'s yaml.